 What’s not great

-- Small pitch size
+- Small seat pitch size

 - Slightly cramped Economy cabin

-- Limited selection of extra legroom seats
+- Limited choice of extra legroom seats available